Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 And it and I was like, damn, that's kind of cool.
-It was it was like the the we found this old loom because we needed a wee fabric.
+It was it was like the we found this old loom because we needed a wee fabric.
 And there was one person that knew how to run it and we dragged it back to the woods and we made it run again.
 And it was like the motor that started this thing. um And so I know there's a lot of um a lot of parallels.
 So I need to dig.
-I need to dig into it more, but.
+I need to dig into it more.
+But But yeah, I think you're spot on with all of that. um And I think people need to realize how we got here.
+I think it's really important and

 Speaker

-um I never talked a lot about news or politics.
+um and how we educate the next generation.
+I think podcasts like this and others, um they're paying attention to and they're not paying attention to traditional news sources.
+They're going and seeking knowledge um through through you know avenues that they trust and platforms that they trust and people that they trust. and so it's really and I have two kids, ah one about to be 22, the other one 18, both in college now. but um I never talked a lot about news or politics.
 I only talked to them about ideas and, you know, and in how to live life and emotional intelligence and, you know, just your basic up upbringing.
-They didn't get phones until they were 14 years old. um And it's strange.
-It's strange where they both ended up on their own, you know, in a really good place. um So I think that generation's smart.
-This next generation's super smart, I think.
+I didn't get phones until they were 14 years old. um And it's strange.
+It's strange where they both ended up on their own, you know, in a really good place. um So I think that generation smart, this next generation super smart, I think,

 00:31:20